trueagi-io/minecraft-demo/api.md

 ```

-MalmoConnector object holds observations from the mod sends commands.
+MCConnector object holds observations from the mod sends commands.
 RobustObserver implements caching for observations.

 you can make your agent moving with